 NapoleonCat’s internal data quickly showed an increase in the use of the Social Inbox by businesses who have seen a rise in the number of posts and messages on social.
 On average, customer activity increased by 24% only within the first month of the pandemic.
 And the trend continued in the following months.

-Good customer service on social helps increase sales and customer loyalty
+A good social media response strategy helps increase sales and customer loyalty

 Let’s look at some stats again: